 What Are the Symptoms of a Hip Disorder?

-- referred pain (may be felt in the leg)
+- referred pain from the hip (may be felt in the leg, thigh, or buttocks)

 - pain in the leg affected when you apply weight on that leg

-People with arthritis may experience pain and pain when walking.
-If you have fallen or had an accident involving your leg and you develop swelling or pain in your hip, seek medical attention immediately.
+Note: If you have fallen or had an accident involving your hip or leg and you develop swelling or pain in your hip, seek medical attention immediately.
 These are signs that a fracture may be present.
 An untreated fracture can cause serious complications.

 - HIP FRACTURES: Fractures of the hip are a particular problem in elderly people.
 With age, the bones can become weak and brittle.
 Weakened bones are more likely to fracture during a fall.